top of page

 In 2006, Mattel invited world-renowned jewelry designer Tarina Tarantino to create a line of jewelry and accessories inspired by the iconic Barbie doll.
 Drawing on exquisite vintage artwork, she crafted pieces that seem as though they could be plucked straight from Barbie's own jewelry box.

-Visit the Barbie timeline to learn more about the OOAK doll.
+Visit the Barbie timeline to learn more about this OOAK doll.

-Visit the Barbie timeline to learn more about the OOAK doll.
+Visit the Barbie timeline to learn more about this OOAK doll.

 Tarina revisited the collaboration on her social media account recently.